 Study Picmonic Pre-Health

 When taking your pre-requisite classes for your nursing program, utilize the study tool Picmonic for Pre-Health to help get you through your classes and exams!
 Picmonic leads to better grades, less stress, and longer retention.
 Picmonic’s learning system is designed to incorporate the best that memory science has to offer, maximizing retention for hard-to-remember information and helping students remember more in less time.
 Whether you are prepping for the MCAT, PCAT, TEAS, ATI or nursing school, Picmonic has you covered.
 Picmonic for Pre-Health covers over 100 topics in Anatomy, Human Physiology, Biochemistry & Genetics, and Psychology.
 When utilizing Picmonic, you will have a completely customized Daily Quiz with Spaced Repetition with topics you need to learn, a personalized dashboard with study recommendations, access to study guides and resources, and so much more!
-Check out Picmonic for Pre-Health here, and escalate your study sessions to remember everything, forever.
+Use Picmonic as your pre med study guide and escalate your study sessions to remember everything, forever.

 You are about to embark on a wonderful journey and time in your life.
 Starting a new program can be nerve-racking, but as the famous quote by Fred Devito says, “If it doesn’t challenge you it doesn’t change you.”
 You have come so far already, and the future has so much more to offer.
 The Picmonic team is here for you every step of the way, and we can’t wait to watch you succeed!